Skip to content. | Skip to navigation

 This pest overwinters on spruce as female nymphs in bark crevices on the current year's twigs, especially at the bases of buds.
 In the spring they resume feeding and mature into adults.
 Females usually start laying eggs about the time buds start to open.
 Each female lays between 100-200 eggs that normally are laid in small groups.
 Young nymphs hatch from eggs in 7-10 days and crawl into the bud and among the bud scales.
 Once in the bud, they begin feeding on the new tissue.
 Feeding stimulates most plant cells to produce an individual gall where each needle should develop.
 The result is a series of affected needles, which collectively grow into a stunted pineapple-shaped gall.
 This species becomes enclosed in spaces between the swollen round needles.
 They remain there until the galls are fully developed, begin to turn brown, and open from late July through October.
 During this period of time mature winged individuals fly from galls to lay eggs on host needles.
 Eggs hatch into young nymphs that overwinter.
 One generation occurs each year in Pennsylvania.

-Fig. 1.
+Figure 1.
 Eastern spruce gall adelgid damage.

 Description

-The galls formed by this pest are short, pineapple-shaped growths (Fig. 1).
+The galls formed by this pest are short, pineapple-shaped growths (Figure 1).
 They are usually less than 25 mm long, green at first, but turn brown when they open and the adults emerge.
 Eggs are covered with white waxy filaments.

 Damage